mnoomnoo/mtc-agent-manager/README.md

 # MTConnect Agent Config Manager

-A web-based tool for managing multiple [MTConnect Agent](https://www.mtconnect.org/) deployment configurations.
-Switch between config sets with a single click — the app stops all currently running sets and starts the new one automatically.
+A web-based tool for managing multiple [MTConnect Agent](https://github.com/mtconnect/cppagent) deployment configurations.
+Switch between Agent configurations with a single click.
+The app stops the currently running Agent then starts a new one with a different configuration automatically.

 ---